Is the Performance of My Deep Network Too Good to Be True? A Direct Approach to Estimating the Bayes Error in Binary Classification: Estimation with positive-confidence data

 \section{Estimation with positive-confidence data}

-In this section, we move our focus to the problem of estimating the Bayes error with positive-confidence (Pconf) data.
-See Sec.~\ref{sec:background} for details on the problem setting.
+In this section, we move our focus to the problem of estimating the Bayes error with positive-confidence (Pconf) data (Sec.~\ref{sec:background}).
 First, we show the following theorem. \begin{theorem} The Bayes error can be expressed with positive-confidence data and class prior:

 \end{theorem} Recall that $\mathbb{E}_{+}$ is $\mathbb{E}_{p(\bmx|y=+1)}$ and $r(\bmx) = p(y=+1|\bmx)$.
 The proof is shown in App.~\ref{appendix_proof_theorem_pconfBER}.
 Based on Theorem~\ref{thm:pconfBER}, we can derive the following estimator: